 Excavation is the remedy selected to address onshore soils that exhibit concentrations of PCBs above removal criteria.
 The basis for excavation locations is historic data collected during the RI, 50% Design, and other Site activities, which are described in the Conceptual Site Model (CSM) (Haley & Aldrich, 2008).
 This data is not sufficient to delineate the extents of excavation required to meet the remedial action goals in the ROD.
-Since a significant portion of excavation, determining the extents of PCB contamination during construction (i.e. complete initial excavation followed by sampling and analysis to confirm the extents (i.e., verification sampling and analysis)) is not efficient, may not be possible, and increases workers exposure to safety risks.
+Since a significant portion of excavations may extend below the water table and will require shoring or other methods to support the excavation, determining the extents of PCB contamination during construction (i.e. complete initial excavation followed by sampling and analysis to confirm the extents (i.e., verification sampling and analysis)) is not efficient, may not be possible, and increases workers exposure to safety risks.
 Therefore, a pre-excavation delineation sampling program will be completed to fully define the required horizontal and vertical limits of removal prior to construction.